Kibbeh: Brazil

+In the Brazilian state of Acre, a variation of quibe called quibe de arroz (rice kibbeh) is made with a rice flour breading.
+It was created by Arab immigrants to Brazil who had no access to wheat in the remote Amazon region of Brazil.

+Colombia

-On Colombia's Caribbean coast, the most local variations of the dish use ground beef instead of lamb, but the original recipe, or one with mixture of beef and lamb, can be found served by the large Middle Eastern population of the zone.
+On Colombia's Caribbean coast, the most local variations of the dish use ground beef instead of lamb, but the original recipe, or one with mixture of beef and lamb, can be found served by the large Lebanese and Syrian population of the zone.
 The dish has acquired almost vernacular presence and is frequently served in social occasions at both Arab and non-Arab households.
 When served as an adopted local dish, it is offered often as a starter along with other regional delicacies, including empanadas, deditos and carimañolas.